Fresh Take: Osteria LuCa on Park Road

 Charlotte's infatuation with Italian food reaches popular shopping center

-The team behind TRUE Crafted Pizza has added another name to Charlotte’s growing roster of Italian eateries.
+The team behind TRUE Crafted Pizza added another name to Charlotte’s growing roster of Italian eateries in 2020.
 Osteria LuCa opened in January in the space previously occupied by Charlotte Café, and there’s still a wait for a table after 6 p.m. most nights, which proves we’re a city willing to stand in line for really good wood-fired pizza.

 Co-owners and spouses Tricia and Ken Martino transformed the spot, once marked by black-and-white checkerboard flooring and tattered leather booths, into a modern osteria, the Italian word for a local, family-run restaurant.
 “LuCa” is a nod to their children, Lucas and Caroline.

 The renovated space has an exposed brick wall behind the bar, a wall-to-wall wine display, industrial lighting, and artwork for sale from Anne Neilson Fine Art Gallery.
 The dining room has sleek wood-plank tables, booths with banquette seating along the walls, and, in the back, an eight-seat pizza bar from which guests can see into the oven.

 Brendan Treyball, executive chef at TRUE Crafted Pizza, developed the menu with Chris McDade, who owns Popina, a popular Italian restaurant in Brooklyn.
 Osteria LuCa’s wood-fired pizzas are the main attraction—rightly so—but if you come with a group, order a few other dishes to get the full experience.